gabecano4308/Predicting-Covid-Case-Counts-in-Washington-DC/README.md

 ![Aggregated](https://github.com/gabecano4308/Predicting-Covid-Case-Counts-in-Washington-DC/blob/main/Images/1_EDA_DC_Covid_cell_32_output_0.png)

 I wanted the time series models to predict net-new reported daily cases as opposed to the cumulative total, so I differenced the dataset to obtain that information.
-The below graph shows the differenced data for Ward 7 along with average regional temperatures during that same time period.
+The below graph shows the differenced data for Ward 7 along with its one-month average and average regional temperatures.
 Similarly to the aggregated plot, one can see increased daily cases during the first few and last few months, as well as a decrease through the Summer.
 The temperature tends to rise as the case rate drops, as confirmed with a moderately negative correlation between temperature and all Ward case rates, displayed in the below correlation Heatmap.

 ![Net New Daily and Temp](https://github.com/gabecano4308/Predicting-Covid-Case-Counts-in-Washington-DC/blob/main/Images/2_Feature_Engineering_cell_24_output_0.png)